Carbon monoxide poisoning

 CO can be deadly and is especially dangerous because you can’t see, taste or smell it, and some symptoms mimic the effects of viruses and even a bad hangover.
 It’s important to know the physical symptoms of CO poisoning to ensure you seek help quickly.

-CO poisoning symptoms are similar to those of flu, food poisoning, viral infections, fatigue, and a hangover which makes it easy to mistake this very dangerous poisoning for something else.
+CO poisoning symptoms are similar to those of flu, food poisoning, viral infections, fatigue, or a hangover which makes it easy to mistake this very dangerous poisoning for something else.

 The six main symptoms of CO poisoning are: